€5,70 – €31,90

-As the best leaf grades of the spring harvest are often reserved for shading and/or the domestic market, we might easily be able to find good quality Kabusecha or Gyokuro teas, while an unshaded Sencha picked at the best picking time (first spring picking) with high picking standard appears to be almost a rarity on the western tea market.
-In fact, most of the unshaded Sencha teas available here come from later, i. e. summer pickings or are of inferior picking standard and/or leaf grade.
-Even the prouder we are to offer an unshaded Sencha tea from the April picking – so, actually a Shincha – for which only spring’s new buds and youngest leaves are picked.
-While the first annual picking feature might initially qualify this Sencha as a Shincha, the tea is brought to us via sea freight and made available throughout the year, thus ultimtely making it fall under the term ‘Ichibancha’, which is reserved for Shincha teas after the elapse of a relatively short period.
+Now, the sping picking’s best leaf grades often remain reserved for shading and/or the domestic market.
+We might therefore easily find good quality Kabusecha or Gyokuro teas, while an unshaded Sencha of the early spring picking with high picking standard is almost a rarity on the western tea market.
+In fact, most unshaded Sencha teas either come from later (summer) pickings or are of inferior picking standard.
+Even the prouder I am to offer you an unshaded Sencha tea from the April picking, consisting of only spring’s new buds and youngest leaves.

-Sencha Gokujo comes from the pastoral mountains of Kirishima, a cultivation region in the north of Kagoshima prefecture with widely untouched natural wealth.
-The undulating landscape of volcanic heritage, characterized by an abundance of lakes and hot springs among other natural blessings, offers the tea plant soils that are rich in minerals and nutrients, along with supreme climate conditions.
-Regenreiche summers and the regular drowning of the tea plantations in mist further contribute to a single variety, single origin and single picking Japanese Sencha tea of particularly intensive taste and individual character: floral, sweet, soft as silk and of tantalizing fruitiness.
+Sencha Gokuijo comes from the pastoral mountains of Kirishima, a cultivation region in the north of Kagoshima prefecture.
+On the one hand, the undulating landscape of volcanic heritage, characterized by an abundance of lakes and hot springs among other natural blessings, offers the tea plant soils that are rich in minerals and nutrients, along with supreme climate conditions.
+On the other hand, rich summer rains and regular fog on the tea plantations do one more thing to produce a Sencha tea with a particularly intense taste and individual character: floral, sweet, soft as silk and of tantalizing fruitiness.